arvatoaws-labs/github-actions-aws-terraform/README.md

 - **Same org (recommended):** use `secrets: inherit`
 - **Cross org:** pass secrets explicitly in each caller workflow (`secrets:` block), as shown in `examples/org_external/.github/workflows/`

+If you want to be sure it works, just use the external example.
+This only has to be modified, if the secrets change or additional secrets are needed.

 ---

 ## Complete examples